lentalex627/sitecore-marketplace-table/grid-composer/GRID_COMPOSER_README.md

 ### Field Configuration in Sitecore

-When configuring TableForge as a custom field in Sitecore:
+When configuring Grid Composer as a custom field in Sitecore:

-1. Install the TableForge app from the Sitecore Marketplace
+1. Install the Grid Composer app from the Sitecore Marketplace
-2. Create a new field or update an existing field to use TableForge
+2. Create a new field or update an existing field to use Grid Composer
-3. Set the field type to use the TableForge custom field integration
+3. Set the field type to use the Grid Composer custom field integration
 4. The field should store JSON data (text/string field)

 ## How It Works

 ### Loading Data
-1. TableForge component mounts in the Sitecore field editor
+1. Grid Composer component mounts in the Sitecore field editor
 2. SDK establishes secure connection with Sitecore
 3. `client.getValue()` retrieves current field value
 4. JSON data is parsed and validated